jeeb/avisynth/distrib/Readme/readme_history.txt

   # function-syntax ScriptClip + runtime function call + dedicated global var demo
   # Here 'local'=true (for the sake of the demo; this is the default for this mode).
   # 'local'=true makes a dedicated global variable area, in which 'last' and 'current frame'
-  # 'c' is a parameter which must be passed to the function.
-Name is not important, it moves the actual clip into function's scope.
-  # This is why we can SubTitle on it.
   # A function can see only global variables. 'last' and 'current_frame' are available here - they are global variables which were
   # set by ScriptClip after creating a safe global variable stack.
   # PlaneMinMaxStats writes five global variables "PlaneStats_min", "PlaneStats_max", "PlaneStats_thmin", "PlaneStats_thmax", "PlaneStats_median"